J-FHu/J-FHu.github.io/pages/1_homepage.md

 ### News

-* [11/2022] I joined the editor board of &laquo;Frontiers in Remote Sensing&raquo; as a review editor.
 * [08/2022] One paper was accepted to ECCVW 2022.
 * [08/2022] We won 2nd place in ECCV [MIPI 2022 Challenge](http://mipi-challenge.org/) on UDC image restoration.